From Death to Destiny: Retrospect

 Reflecting on the album in a 2016 interview with Alternative Press, guitarist Ben Bruce commented on the significant change in atmosphere upon recording their newest record, The Black, in comparison to From Death to Destiny, stating he felt the band were "in a different mindset than we were for From Death to Destiny.
 Danny clearly didn't want to be in the band and it was just a struggle the whole time.
 [On] From Death to Destiny, Danny just flat out refused to sing or scream over the songs we would write, so we had to make some huge compromises with that record.
 [On The Black] we got to go back to our roots.
 It was a lot of fun doing [The Black]."

 Commercial performance

 From Death to Destiny debuted at No. 28 on the UK Albums Chart on its release, and also at No. 1 on the Rock & Metal Albums chart in the UK.
 It debuted at No. 5 on the Billboard 200, making it the band's best chart debut in the US.
 It is also the label's highest first-week sales with 41,082 units sold.
 The album has sold 151,000 copies in the US as of March 2016.

+"Break Down the Walls" peaked on Billboard's US Mainstream Rock charts at 17th place.